CoLRev-Environment/colrev/docs/source/dev_docs/setup/windows_wsl2.rst

 Windows 10/11: WSL2
 ===================================================

-On Windows 10/11, CoLRev can be installed through the Windows Subsystem for Linux 2 (WSL2) with Ubuntu 22.04.3 LTS (`setup with “The one line install!” <https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#3-download-ubuntu>`__).
+On Windows 10/11, CoLRev can be installed through the Windows Subsystem for Linux 2 (WSL2) with Ubuntu 22.04.

 Check availability of virtualization capabilities in Task Manager: